 The 1919 Pageant was interesting in many respects, as much for what it did not include as for what it did and who participated and who did not.
 For example although the children from St Neots (a private school in Eversley) took part no mention is made of children from the village school founded by Charles Kingsley and named after him.
+However the splendid panoramic photograph of the pageant participants shows children ,most probably from the school, lined up and grinning at the camera.

 This link to a source of information on British pageants has some fascinating background detail.
 See here